solashirai/KG_vis_TWed/sigma/README.md

 ## Instructions

+This demo will assume the use of networkx and ipysigma in a jupyter notebook.
+`pip install networkx`
+`pip install ipysigma`

 The main methods that I'll discuss in this demo are to (1) convert your KG from a rdflib graph to a networkx graph, and (2) set some simple options to display the graph via sigma.